Mitigating risk and enhancing safety

 - Medical Cannabis Q&A

-- CPhA Monograph on cannabis
+- CPhA Monograph on Cannabis in CPS and RxTx

 Reports and Research

-Independent research supports pharmacist dispensing
+Research supports pharmacist dispensing

 Independent research conducted by KPMG outlines a number of key benefits that could be expected from pharmacist management and dispensing of medical cannabis.